Skip to contents

 Details

-You can pass several apikey values as a character vector c(api1, api2), in this case, multiple AEMET_API_KEY values are generated.
+You can pass multiple apikey values as a character vector, such as c(api1, api2).
+In this case, multiple AEMET_API_KEY values are stored.
 In each subsequent API call, climaemet chooses the API key with the highest remaining quota.

 This is useful when performing batch queries to avoid API throttling.